Elbow Pain & Injury Experts

 Elbow Fractures, Breaks & Sprains

 Elbow injuries are common.
-An elbow fracture, break, and sprain should be seen by an Orthopedic Institute of Central Jersey (OIOCJ) specialist.
+An elbow fracture, break, and sprain should be seen by an Orthopedic Institute of Central Jersey (OICJ) specialist.
 The following are common causes of an elbow fracture, break, and sprain:

 - Direct blows

 Pain, swelling, bruising, and stiffness are common symptoms.
-OIOCJ specialists analyze symptoms, perform an elbow examination, and order and analyze medical imaging studies (x-rays and possibly an MRI) to diagnose elbow fractures, breaks, and sprains.
+OICJ specialists analyze symptoms, perform an elbow examination, and order and analyze medical imaging studies (x-rays and possibly an MRI) to diagnose elbow fractures, breaks, and sprains.
 An accurate diagnosis leads to effective treatment.

 Ulnar Nerve Injuries